Other bodies

 • You have already spent five months in the castle at the residency.
 How do you find this period in your artistic career?

 • For me, this residency is proving to be a very interesting time.
 I really feel it as a transition period.
 Half a year abroad is a great opportunity in your artistic life to have an overview on what has been done till now, and to have a preview of what is coming in terms of desire and intentions in the development of your work.
-It’s a precious moment also because I felt I was done with certain things that I had explored, and I feel I want to shape the work and the way of working a bit differently in my future projects.
+Its a precious moment also because I felt I was done with certain things that I had explored, and I feel I want to shape the work and the way of working a bit differently in my future projects.
 I can really take it as a time to look both in the past and to the future, and be in a good frame of mind to do it.
-It’s a truly precious opportunity.
+Its a truly precious opportunity.

 Film: Marta Bogdańska, Karolina Sobel